afester/CodeSamples/Java/JavaFXminimal/README.md

 * Validate the Gradle project structure - it should look like

      JavaFXminimal
-       +---- app
+       +---- JavaFXminimalApp

 * Click "Finish"

 Eclipse will now mark the `Main.java` file with compilation errors.
 To fix this:

-* Mark the "app" Project and choose "Build Path" => "Configure Build Path..." from the context menu
+* Mark the "JavaFXminimalApp" Project and choose "Build Path" => "Configure Build Path..." from the context menu
 * Move the "Project and External Dependencies" library from "Classpath" to "Modulepath"

 The build errors should now disappear since Eclipse can now find the compile time dependencies.

 To run the application:
 * Open the package containing the `Main.java` file, select it, and choose "Run" => "Java Application" from the context menu
-* You will see the folliwing error:
+* You will see the following error:

     java.lang.module.FindException: Module javafx.graphics not found, required by javafxminimal